Generalized Statistics on Lattices: Acknowledgements

 \section{Acknowledgements}

-Y.-A.C wants to thank Qing-Rui Wang and Meng Cheng for sharing their unpublished note~\cite{WangCheng}, and for the insightful discussions that inspired our Conjecture~\ref{conjecture: EM cohomology}.
-We also thank Andreas Bauer, Tyler D. Ellison, Dominic Else, Anton Kapustin, Kyle Kawagoe, Sahand Seifnashri, Wilbur Shirley, Nikita Sopenko, Nathanan Tantivasadakarn, Bowen Yang, Peng Ye, and Carolyn Zhang for their discussions and valuable feedback.
+Y.-A.C wants to thank Qing-Rui Wang and Meng Cheng for sharing their unpublished note~\cite{WangCheng}, and for the insightful discussions that motivated our Conjecture~\ref{conjecture: EM cohomology}.
+Y.-A.C. also thanks Yitao Feng for inspiring the construction of the anomalous symmetries that demonstrate nontrivial generalized statistics.
+We are grateful to Andreas Bauer, Tyler D. Ellison, Dominic Else, Anton Kapustin, Kyle Kawagoe, Sahand Seifnashri, Wilbur Shirley, Nikita Sopenko, Nathanan Tantivasadakarn, Bowen Yang, Peng Ye, and Carolyn Zhang for valuable discussions and feedback.

-Y.-A.C. is supported by the National Natural Science Foundation of China (Grant No.~12474491).
+Y.-A.C. is supported by the National Natural Science Foundation of China (Grant No.~12474491), and the Fundamental Research Funds for the Central Universities, Peking University.
 R.K. is supported by the U.S. Department of Energy (Grant No.~DE-SC0009988) and the Sivian Fund.
 P.-S.H. is supported by the Department of Mathematics at King’s College London.